jhill1/SEPwC/source/Revision_control_4.inc.rst

 ------------

 First let's make sure we're still in the right directory.
-You should be in the `planets` directory.
+You should be in the :file:`planets` directory.

 .. code-block:: bash
    :caption: |cli|

    cd ~/Desktop/planets

-Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
+Let's create a file called :file:`mars.txt` that contains some notes about the Red Planet's suitability as a base.
-We'll use `nano` to edit the file; you can use whatever editor you like.
+We'll use ``nano`` to edit the file; you can use whatever editor you like.
-In particular, this does not have to be the `core.editor` you set globally earlier.
-But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
+In particular, this does not have to be the ``core.editor`` you set globally earlier.
+But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be ``nano``).

 .. code-block:: bash
    :caption: |cli|

    nano mars.txt

-Type the text below into the `mars.txt` file:
+Type the text below into the :file:`mars.txt` file:

 .. code-block:: output

     Cold and dry, but everything is my favourite colour

-Let's first verify that the file was properly created by running the list command (`ls`):
+Let's first verify that the file was properly created by running the list command (``ls``):

 .. code-block:: bash
    :caption: |cli|